SQL UNION

 SQL > Advanced SQL > Union

-The purpose of the SQL UNION query is to combine the results of two queries together.
-In this respect, UNION is somewhat similar to JOIN in that they are both used to related information from multiple tables.
-One restriction of UNION is that all corresponding columns need to be of the same data type.
-Also, when using UNION, only distinct values are selected (similar to SELECT DISTINCT).
+The purpose of the SQL UNION query is to combine the results of two queries together while removing duplicates.
+In other words, when using UNION, only unique values are returned (similar to SELECT DISTINCT).

 [SQL Statement 1]